(See also Overview of Pneumonia.)

 Chemical pneumonitis caused by gastric contents causes acute dyspnea with cough that is sometimes productive of pink frothy sputum, tachypnea, tachycardia, fever, diffuse crackles, and wheezing.
 When oil or petroleum jelly is aspirated, pneumonitis may be asymptomatic and detected incidentally on chest x-ray or may manifest with low-grade fever, gradual weight loss, and crackles.

 For aspiration pneumonia, chest x-ray shows an infiltrate, frequently but not exclusively, in the dependent lung segments, ie, the superior or posterior basal segments of a lower lobe or the posterior segment of an upper lobe.
 For aspiration-related lung abscess, chest x-ray may show a cavitary lesion.
-Contrast-enhanced CT is more sensitive and specific for lung abscess and will show a round lesion filled with fluid or with an air-fluid level.
+Contrast-enhanced computed tomography (CT) is more sensitive and specific for lung abscess and will show a round lesion filled with fluid or with an air-fluid level.
 In patients with oil or petroleum jelly aspiration, chest x-ray findings vary; consolidation, cavitation, interstitial or nodular infiltrates, pleural effusion, and other changes may be slowly progressive.

 Signs of ongoing aspiration may include frequent throat clearing or a wet-sounding cough after eating.
 Sometimes no signs are present, and ongoing aspiration is only diagnosed via modified barium esophagography done to rule out an underlying swallowing disorder.

 Treatment of lung abscess is with antibiotics and sometimes percutaneous or surgical drainage.
+Many practitioners continue antibiotic treatment until the chest radiograph shows complete resolution or only a small, stable, residual abnormality.

 Optimization of oral hygiene and regular care by a dentist may help prevent development of pneumonia or abscess in patients who repeatedly aspirate.